breuleux/earl-quaint/README.md

 Q"Hello __everyone!"         ;; => % {"Hello", strong % "everyone"}
 ```

-The result is an ENode, the same data structure that the `[%] operator
+The result is an `ENode`, the same data structure that the `%`
-returns in Earl Grey.
-An ENode can be converted to HTML:
+operator returns in Earl Grey.
+An `ENode` can be converted to HTML:

 ```earlgrey
 require-macros: